akshatjiwansharma/bhu/research/Air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications/air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications.md

 To overcome these limitations we propose a novel plasma driven BB emitter capable of operating at temperatures as high as 5800K.
 Carbon was identified as an ideal blackbody emitter and a technique was developed to deposit carbon on transparent glass walls to serve as a BB.
 By modifying the carbon content in the  solution to be pyrolysed, extremely precise deposition of carbon on the walls is possible.

 Through careful design of the volume of the BB containing cavity it is possible to suppress sublimation of carbon deposited on walls as long as the radiated power from the deposition matches the input power preventing high energy cost of sublimation.
 It is also possible to pre-sublimate deposited carbon if the light source is to be used for general purpose lighting application as long as a minimal startup time is acceptable.
+Although sublimation of large atomic density brings with it huge pressure on cavity walls.
+It is therefore recommended to operate the device at a lower power so that emission is from the solid carbon that is more stable and less demanding.

 It is our hope that this paper will spur research into blackbody based light sources and encourage scientists and engineers to look beyond semiconductor based lighting materials to simplify manufacturing and provide a robust light emitting platform that can be scaled from macro to microscale while relying on earth abundant materials to produce light efficiently both for general purpose lighting and large and small area display applications.